 Headquarter in Pennsylvania, Vanguard is the largest issuer of mutual funds in the world.
 It’s also the second-largest issuer of exchange-traded funds.
 With over 7 trillion in total assets under management (AUM), Vanguard is only behind BlackRock in that category.

-VOO on the other hand aims to track the S&P500 market index.
-The S&P 500 aims to tracks the 500 leading publicly traded US companies.
+VOO, on the other hand, aims to track the S&P500 market index.
+The S&P 500 aims to track the 500 leading publicly traded US companies.
 Market cap is the primary criterion for a company to be included in the S&P 500 index fund, but it is not the only criterion.

 When looking at VTI vs VOO, since the VOO tracks only 500 stocks, it will be less diversified than VTI.
 However, tracking the S&P 500 is considered one of the best investment strategies around.